Scotland captain urges team to look forward after impressive Hampden Park rout

 "We wanted wins because that is the only way you change the momentum.
 Tonight we got a decent performance and a good win, which is really positive.
 It definitely gives us confidence.
 It is obviously difficult as we now don’t have a camp for a while but that is international football.
 The most important thing was results this week and changing the mood, and the momentum.
 We’ve done that this week so we are really happy and can take the confidence from that.”

-While 17-year-old Rangers star Emma Watson took the headlines due to her brace of goals, Weir pointed to the emergence of several young players as evidence as to why the future of Scottish Women’s will be bright, admitting she hopes the disappointment of years gone by can soon be a distant memory.
+It was 17-year-old Rangers star Emma Watson that took the headlines after her brace of goals but Weir pointed to the emergence of several young players as evidence as to why the future of Scottish Women’s will be bright, admitting they offer hope that the disappointment of years gone by can soon be a distant memory.

 "To be honest, we have waited a while for young players to come through – probably since Erin (Cuthbert).
 We have a couple now that are kicking on and consistently playing at a decent level.
 There’s a fine balance between giving them chances and too much too soon but I think Pedro has done well to balance that.
 He is keen to bridge the gap between the older players and the younger players.
 Every camp there is progression and hopefully in a year we’ll be in an even better place going into some big games.”